SAP/spartacus-docs/_pages/contributing/breaking-changes.md

   }
 ```

-This would cause a breaking change (specifically, a compilation error) for any customer who upgrades to the new minor version and who has previously extended our service in their codebase, for instance, by calling the `super()` constructor with less parameters, as shown in the following example:
+This would cause a breaking change (specifically, a compilation error) for any customer who upgrades to the new minor version and who has previously extended our service in their codebase by calling the `super()` constructor with less parameters, such as in the following example:

 ```ts
    export class CustomService extends SpartacusService {